WE ARE IN GOOD HAND

 Into the generous hands who multiply the fish and bread to feed thousands.

 It’s the hands of forgiveness like Mary Magdalene on the brink of stoning to death because of adultery.

 It’s the hands of compassion to sinners like Zacheus.

-Into the healing hands that open the eyes of Barthemeus and the many man who were lamed, blinds, possessed deaf, mute, lepers and sicked.
+Into the healing hands that open the eyes of Barthemeus and the many men who were lamed, blind, possessed deaf, mute, lepers, and sicked.

 Into the hands that give life who raised Lazarus from the dead.

-It’s the hands of hope like the criminal Dimas who seized the heaven on his last moment.
+It’s the hands of hope like the criminal Dimas who seized heaven at his last moment.

 Hands nailed on the cross open wide with arms stretch forth full of love.

 Hands so open welcoming each one of us without any doubt of rejection.
 Without any fear of punishment.
 Hands full of mercy and compassion.